litsol/ConTeXtualize/wieishet/README.rst

 home, your machine at home is effectively behind the CWI firewall.

 If you nave no access to the PDB, uncomment the line ``from IRL import MGE``.
-This will obviate the PDB and instead use mock data structure.
+This will obviate the PDB and instead use a mock data structure.

 Running the script